-a.
+- a.
 The outreach or public service function is the university's outreach to the community and society at large, with major emphasis on the application of knowledge for the solution of problems with which society is confronted.
 Outreach primarily involves sharing professional expertise and should directly support the goals and mission of the university.
-A vital component of the university's mission, public service must be performed at the same high levels of quality that characterize the teaching and research programs.
+A vital component of the university's mission, public service must be performed at the same high levels of quality that characterize the teaching and research programs. - b.

-b.
 University service refers to work other than teaching and scholarship done at the department, college, or university level.
-A certain amount of such service is expected of every faculty member; indeed, universities could hardly function without conscientious faculty who perform committee work and other administrative responsibilities.
+A certain amount of such service is expected of every faculty member; indeed, the university could hardly function without conscientious faculty who perform committee work and other administrative responsibilities.
 University service includes, but is not limited to, serving on departmental committees and participating in college and university committees.
 Some faculty members may accept more extensive citizenship functions, such as a leadership role in the Faculty Senate, membership on a specially appointed task force, service as advisor to a university-wide student organization, and membership on a university search committee.

-c.
+At the discretion of the college or faculty department faculty, student advisement may be a component of teaching or of service to the university, depending on the nature and scope of the duties performed. - c.
 Professional service refers to the work done for organizations related to one's discipline or to the teaching profession generally.
 Service to the profession includes association leadership, journal editorships, articles and grant proposal review, guest lecturing on other campuses, and other appropriate activities.
 Significant professional service requires more than organizational membership and attendance.
 Examples of significant service include that done by an officer of a professional organization or a member of the editorial staff of a journal.